ucb-bar/chipyard/docs/Quick-Start.rst

 * To run a FPGA-accelerated simulation using FireSim, see :ref:`firesim-sim-intro`.

 * To run a VLSI flow using one of the vanilla Chipyard examples, see <>.

+* To change the generators (BOOM, Rocket, &c) themselves, see :ref:`generator-index`.